shashkat/open-polymer-prediction/README.md

 ------------

 1. Implement tree gh-action
-2. Create bash script to retrieve kaggle data.
-3. Implement an encoder class to retrieve huggingface or other arb. models to encode smiles strings.
+~~2.
+Create bash script to retrieve kaggle data. ~~ ~~3.
+Implement an encoder class to retrieve huggingface or other arb. models to encode smiles strings.~~
 4. Train simpler models on SMILES embeddings.
 5. Perhaps try Pembed embeddings on structures.